SnelMelder/back-end/README.md

   npm i
 ```

-You will need to change the following environment variables in your .env file
+You will need to rename .env_template to .env and change the following environment variables in the newly created .env file

 `PORT` - The port the API will be listening on (optional, default: 5000)